naturepoems/naturepoems/quotes/Renaissance Nature Poetry (16th century)/Ben Jonson/index.md

 ---
 layout: author
 title: Ben Jonson
-description: "An English playwright and poet, Jonson's poetry, especially in works like 'To My Book' and 'Inviting a Friend to Supper', references nature as a part of life's pleasures."
+description: "A prominent English dramatist and poet, Jonson's work includes rich descriptions of nature and is known for poems such as 'To Penshurst,' which celebrates a country estate."
 subject: "Renaissance Nature Poetry (16th century)"
 parent: Renaissance Nature Poetry (16th century)
 permalink: /Renaissance Nature Poetry (16th century)/Ben Jonson/